Newman Darby: Windsurfer patent cases

-Darby did not patent his design or any of his subsequent models attached to surfboards, and the Californians Jim Drake (a sailor) and Hoyle Schweitzer (a surfer) took out the first patent on Drake's Windsurfer design in 1968.
-The universal sail system with pivotal mast was already in public use from Darby's invention at that time.
-However, the Windsurfer incorporated a wishbone boom that allowed the operator to face the sail from both sides of the board, dramatically improving performance.
+Darby did not patent his original craft or any of his subsequent models.
+Californians Jim Drake (a sailor and aeronautical engineer) and Hoyle Schweitzer (a businessman) took out the sport’s first patent based on Drake's Windsurfer design in 1968.
+Drake reportedly had no knowledge of Darby’s craft when he invented his own version, however the free sail system created by Darby was already in public use when Jim Drake’s Windsurfer patent was awarded.

-Developed commercially through company Windsurfing International Inc., after Hoyle bought Drake out of his half of the patent for $36,000, he quickly expanded the company thorough licensing the patent internationally.
+Windsurfing was developed commercially through the company Windsurfing International Inc., which Jim Drake and Hoyle Schweitzer started out of Jim Drake’s private home in Santa Monica, California in 1968.
+Drake was soon pressured by Schweitzer to relinquish his half of the patent, which he reluctantly sold for $36,000 in 1974.
+Schweitzer expanded the company through licensing the patent internationally.
 However, Europe was now the largest growing market for windsurfers, and the sub-licensed companies - Tabur (later Bic Sport), F2, Mistral - wanted to find a way to remove or reduce their royalty payments to Windsurfing International.

 Tabur lawyers found prior art, in Englishman Peter Chilvers, who as a young boy on Hayling Island on the south coast of England, assembled his first board combined with a sail, in 1958.

 In Windsurfing International Inc. v Tabur Marine (GB) Ltd, with Tabur backed financially by French sailing fanatic Baron Marcel Bich, British courts recognized the prior art of Peter Chilvers.
 It did not incorporate the curved wishbone booms of the modern windsurfer, but rather a "straight boom" that became curved in use.
 The courts found that the Schweitzer windsurfer boom was "merely an obvious extension".
 It is worthy of note that this court case set a significant precedent for patent law in the United Kingdom, in terms of inventive step and non-obviousness; the court upheld the defendant's claim that the Schweitzer patent was invalid, based on film footage of Chilvers.
 Schweitzer then sued the company in Canada, where the opposition team again financially backed by Bic included Chilvers and Jim Drake, and lost again.
 After the cases, no longer obliged to pay Windsurfing International and royalty payments, the now renamed Bic Sport became the world’s largest producer of windsurfing equipment, with an annual production of 15,000 boards.

 In 1983, Schweitzer sued Swiss board manufacturer Mistral, and lost.
 Although started before the British case, it ended after the closure of the Canadian case, with Mistral's defence hinging on the work of Darby.

 In the 1980s, Darby received a design patent for a one-person sailboat, the Darby 8 SS sidestep hull.
 His latest project is called the Windspear, a combination kayak, canoe, and surfboard, with a paddle and fin combination.
 Darby's latest design (2006/2007) is being tested, timed and fine tuned.